The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

 		Example:- `printf(), scanf(), clrscr(), getch()` etc

-        - **Userdefined Function**
+        - **User defined Function**

-		The function is made by the user is called userdefined function.
+		The function is made by the user is called user defined function.
 		Example:- `add(), sub(), multi(). div()` [**Note:**  These are userdefined name, it may different]

-	- **Category of Userdefined Function**
+	- **Category of User defined Function**

-		There are four category of userdefined function:
+		There are four category of user defined function:

   		- Function with no return type and no parameter
         - Function with no return type and with parameter